 - Survminer: For summarizing and visualizing the results of survival analysis.

-The package names “survival” contains the function Surv().
+The package name “survival” contains the function Surv().
 This function creates a survival object.
-The function survfit() is used to create a plot for analysis.
+We use the survfit() function to create a plot for analysis.

 The basic syntax in R for creating survival analysis is as below:

 Time is the follow-up time until the event occurs.
 The event indicates the status of the occurrence of the expected event.
 The formula is the relationship between the predictor variables.

 There are two methods mainly for survival analysis:

 - Kaplan-Meier Method and Log Rank Test: You can implement this method using the survfit() function and use plot() to graph the survival object.
 You can also use the function ggsurvplot() to plot the survfit object.

 - Cox Proportional Hazards Models coxph(): We use this function to obtain the survival object and employ ggforest() to plot the graph of the survival object.
 This is a forest plot.

 To fetch the packages, we import them using the library() function.